How to give an amazing talk

 This was just the beginning.
 There are so many more layers to giving a good presentation.
 Here are just a couple of smaller tips.

-- Talk slowly.
-You should talk much, much slower than you would think itis appropriate.
-Try it out with somebody and see how slow you can get without being perceived as weird.
-You will be surprised how slow you can get.
+Talk slowly: You should speak much, much slower than you think is appropriate.
+Try it with someone and see how slow you can go without seeming odd.
+You'll be surprised at how slow you can be.

-- Pause.
-Make a lot of pauses.
-This gives you time to think, but more importantly it gives the audience time to think about what you have just said.
+Pause: Make a lot of pauses.
+This gives the audience time to think about what you have just said.
+If you have clever surprise in your talk, let people think about it.

-- Eye contact.
-Look at people.
-Start with one, pause a little bit and then move to another person.
-Talk directly to one person at a time.
-If you are nervous, come back to known or friendly looking faces.
+Eye contact: Look at people directly.
+Start with one, pause briefly, then move to another.
+Speak directly to one person at a time.
+If you're nervous, return to familiar or friendly faces.
+Another technique is to look over the crowd to the back of the room.

-- Experiment.
-Try out new approaches and techniques and see if they work for you.
+Experiment: Try out new approaches and techniques and see if they work for you.
 You have to feel comfortable with them.
 Otherwise don't use them.
-Try also different presentation formats, like Pecha Kucha or Ignite).
+Try out also different presentation formats, like Pecha Kucha, Ignite or 3-minutes-thesis.

-- Get support.
-Join a presentation club.
-For example, have look at Toastmasters.
+Get support: Join a presentation club.
+For example, have a look at Toastmasters.
 They are world-wide available and have a great reputation in helping people to get excellent in public speaking.

-- Video tape.
-Take a video of yourself and watch it.
+Video tape: Take a video of yourself and watch it.
 What could be improved?
+Watch it without sounds or listen only to the sound (this is a tip I learned from Vinh Giang)

-- Improve.
-If you give talks on similar topics, which are the most common questions afterwards.
-How could you improve your slides and the way you presents them to avoid these questions?
+Improve.
+If you give talks on similar topics, which are the most common request for clarification afterwards?
+How could you improve your slides and the way you present them to avoid confusion in the audience?

-- Equations.
-If you need to add equations to your slides check out my blog post on how to make LaTeX work with Keynote.
+If you need to put equations on your slides check out my blog post on how to make LaTeX work with Keynote